nyu-devops/lab-flask-bdd/README.md

 This repository is part of lab for the *NYU DevOps* class for Spring 2017, [CSCI-GA.3033-013](http://cs.nyu.edu/courses/spring17/CSCI-GA.3033-013/) on Behavior Driven Development with Flask and Behave

-The sample code is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM's Bluemix](https://bluemix.net/) environment which is based on Cloud Foundry.
-It also uses [Redis](https://redis.io) as a database for storing JSON objects.
+The sample code is using [Flask microframework](http://flask.pocoo.org/) and is intented to test the Python support on [IBM Cloud](https://cloud.ibm.com/) environment which is based on [Cloud Foundry](https://www.cloudfoundry.org).
+It also uses [CouchDB](http://couchdb.apache.org) as a database for storing JSON objects.

 ## Introduction